MCAI Membership Examination

-The College Council has agreed to change the name of the Primary Fellowship Examination to that of Membership of the College of Anaesthetists of Ireland (MCAI).
-There will be no changes to examination structure and timing.
-The award of the MCAI will commence in January 2013.
-It will entitle recipients to use the post nominal MCAI, access to professional support and advice and ongoing developments of online journal access and module-based teaching programmes.
+The award of the MCAI commenced in January 2013.
+It entitles recipients to use the post nominal MCAI, access to professional support and advice and ongoing developments of online journal access and module-based teaching programmes.

 Who is eligible for the Membership CAI MCQ?